 You’ll notice the difference right away as your hair and skin will feel softer after a shower and soap will do a better jobs of washing your dishes – plus you won’t have scale forming on all of your appliances including your coffee pot.

-The drawback to water softeners is that they need to be regularly recharged.
+The drawback to water softeners is that they need to be regularly recharged as mentioned above.
 You do this by ‘regenerating’ the softener with a salt water solution.
 You use enough salt water that it overcomes the bond of the minerals and the resin beads and washes the minerals out of the softener.
 In the process salt bonds with the resin beads, and then you’re ready to use your water softener again.
-You can use standard table salt to regenerate the softener, so on the plus side the process is inexpensive.

 I hope you found this post useful.
-I did my best to condense a LOT of information into a relatively small space, however water filtration is a huge subject.
+I did my best to condense a LOT of information into a relatively small space and include helpful links to recommended products (affiliate links – full disclosure).